Does Medicare Cover Elbow Braces ?

 The programs may give money for a whole range of things – better lighting, safety equipment, security, medical equipment, or larger investments in remodeling bathrooms and kitchens where necessary.

-How to get DME with Medicaid and state waivers and HBSC programs ?
+How to get DME with Medicaid and state waivers and HCBS programs ?

 – the doctor, or therapist, has to provide a medical justification letter, stating it is medically necessary